Parth-Vader/FB-Spider/README.md

 It makes a table in .html format of the latest 5 posts and the respective latest 5 comments per post.

 The number of posts and comments can be changed by editing the graph.py file.
+# Get Started

+You would require a Facebook developer account to get an access token : https://developers.facebook.com/

-Please replace the YOUR_ACCESS_TOKEN by your app's access token.
+Register your app and replace the 'YOUR_ACCESS_TOKEN' by your app's access token.

 # Instructions